CDC Logo

 Meaning and History

 The sixth floor of the Volunteer Building on Peachtree Street was originally allocated for offices.
-But in 1947, Emory University provided a 15-acre Communicable Disease Center in Clifton Road in DeKalb County for a nominal $ 10.
+But in 1947, Emory University provided a 15-acre Communicable Disease Center on Clifton Road in DeKalb County for a nominal $ 10.
 The land was intended for the construction of their building.
 The work was sponsored by Robert W. Woodruff, Chairman of The Coca-Cola Company.
-He was directly interested in solving malaria problems as he hunted in those areas.
+He was interested in solving malaria problems as he hunted in those areas.
 In addition, the center received more buildings for its laboratories.

 What is CDC?